GT-RAIL/cognitive-states-in-human-robot-teaming/README.md

 Each file has numerous comments as documentation.
 However, to use this module you should not need to edit any files except `main.py`.

 To replay a user's teleoperation, the `replay.py` script uses a user's log file and Selenium to reproduce the user's browser interactions.
-This can be useful for visualizing user runs (e.g., questionable runs) and for collecting new serverside or clientside metrics from old data.
-We found replays to be highly accurate on our hardware and network connection, so have included it in this release as an additional tool.
-If you intend to use the script, you will need to edit `replay.py` for each user you replay.
+This can be useful for visualizing user runs and for collecting new serverside or clientside metrics from old runs.
+We found replays to be highly accurate on our hardware and network connection, however you may need to tune the delays to fit your connection.
+To use the replay script, edit `replay.py` to set your user parameters, open a terminal, and run:

+`$ cd analysis`

+`$ python3 replay.py`

 ___